Frequently Asked Questions

-* Fundraising must be with the Open Water Swimathon by September 30th.
+* Fundraising must be with the Open Water Swimathon by Monday 30 September.
 Please note that only online fundraising is counted towards your qualification for a fundraising reward.
-Offline fundraising sent to our PO BOX will not be considered for incentive rewards.
+Offline fundraising sent to our PO Box will not be considered for incentive rewards.

 If I qualify for a reward, when will I receive it?

-Participants that have raised £100+ on their JustGiving page by 30 September will receive their Open Water Swimathon 2019 t-shirt.
+Participants that have raised £100+ on their JustGiving page by Monday 30 September will receive an Open Water Swimathon 2019 t-shirt.
 These will be sent out shortly after this date and will be with you by the end of October.

 Please see terms and conditions for full details of fundraising rewards.